vipers-web-design/private-repo-readme/feedverse-README.md

 - :heavy_check_mark: Can see which friends are online on the right side
 - :heavy_check_mark: Finished notify status poster about a new like- post status comment
 - :heavy_check_mark: Legal pages, gotta be transparent
-- :pencil: Collapse comments on posts onload if there are more than 2 comments
+- :heavy_check_mark: Collapse comments on posts onload if there are more than 2 comments
 - :pencil: Proper error messages if queries fail
 - :pencil: User search / autocomplete
 - :pencil: Add infinate scroll to every feed